Coastal erosion in Louisiana: Consequences

 The many benefits of the wetlands found in this region were not recognized by a majority of policy makers early in the 20th century.
 Wetlands provide many important ecological services including, fisheries production, resting areas for migratory species, carbon storage, water filtration and enhanced disagreement over the relative importance of these factors, not to mention flood control.

 Southeastern Louisiana's disappearing wetlands have a broad impact ranging from cultural to economic.
 Commercial fishing in Louisiana accounts for more than 300 million dollars of the state's economy.
 More than 70% of that amount stems from species such as shrimp, oysters and blue crabs that count on the coastal wetlands as a nursery for their young.
 Annually Louisiana sells more than 330,000 hunting licenses and 900,000 fishing licenses to men and women who depend on the wetlands as a habitat for their game.
 Additional recreational activities such as boating, swimming, camping, hiking, birding, photography and painting are abundant in wetland areas.
 Wetlands host a variety of trees such as the bald cypress, tupelo gum and cottonwood.
 Other plants such as the dwarf palmetto and wax myrtle and submerged aquatic plants such as Vallisneria and Ruppia are native to Louisiana wetlands.
 Wetland plants act as natural filters, helping to remove heavy metals, sewage, and pesticides from polluted water before reaching the Gulf of Mexico.
-Animal species native to these areas include osprey, anhinga, ibis, herons, egrets, manatees, alligators, and beavers.
-Although there are several naturally occurring forces that adversely affect the wetland regions of Louisiana, many believe it is human intervention that has caused the majority of the decline.

 As the wetlands disappear, more and more people are leaving wetland areas.
 Since the coastal wetlands support an economically important coastal fishery, the loss of wetlands is adversely affecting this industry.

 Another consequence of coastal erosion is the loss of sandbars off the coast of Louisiana.
 The sandbars off of Louisiana's coast protect Louisiana's coast from storm surges and high-speed winds that accompany hurricanes from the Gulf of Mexico.
 In the past, these sandbars have helped minimize the damage to Louisiana's coast from hurricanes.
 However, as coastal erosion continues to cause these sandbars to degrade, the damage taken by Louisiana's coastline continues to increase.

 Because of this loss of Louisiana's coastline, many Louisiana communities are being affected.
 Some communities are experiencing flooding on a much more regular basis.
 If this loss of coastline continues, many of these communities will have to relocate.
 Some communities already have completely located, uprooting everyone who lives there.
 Therefore, coastal erosion is having a much greater effect on Louisiana residents than many people believe.